Visual impairments are a part of the physical world. Thank god we live in a virtual one.

 Fair enough, maybe you sacrifice a goat we could get it in IE11.
 Honestly, I don’t know.
 Maybe never.
 The spec hasn’t been touched since 2004 but I hope people start taking it seriously.

-One Response to “Visual impairments are a part of the physical world.
-Thank god we live in a virtual one.”
+One Comment on “Visual impairments are a part of the physical world.
+Thank god we live in a virtual one.

 you can earn extra bucks every month because you’ve got high quality content.